leonjza/frida-boot/course/1-chapter-1/hooking.md

 }
 ```

-When the program makes a call to `encrypt()`, at runtime the `key` will be passed to it as an argument.
-Using hooking the idea would be to reveal that key as the function is invoked.
+When a program makes a call to `encrypt()`, `key` will be passed to it as an argument.
+Using hooking the idea would be to reveal what the value of `key` is as the function is called.
 Practically depending on how the hooking is performed, one may simply echo the `key` value to screen and allow the function to continue normally.

 Considering the `getKey()` function for a moment, hooking to reveal arguments may be less interesting, whereas the `return` value is.
 When hooking we can possibly reveal the key when the function returns, or, we can provide our own key value instead.